Higher-dimensional Calabi-Yau varieties with dense sets of rational points: Introduction

 \section{Introduction}

-For a smooth projective variety $X$ defined over a number field, one can ask whether the set of rational points is dense.
+For a smooth projective variety $X$ defined over a number field, one can ask whether the set of rational points is Zariski dense in $X$.
 It is expected that the set of rational points reflects the positivity of the canonical bundle $\omega_{X}$ (cf. the Bombieri-Lang conjecture) and it is tempting to study the intermediate case $\omega_{X}=\O_{X}$.
-In this case, $X$ belongs to the class of special varieties introduced by Campana \cite{C} which is conjecturally the same as that of varieties on which rational points are potentially dense, that is, Zariski dense after passing to some finite field extension.
+In this case, $X$ belongs to the class of special varieties introduced by Campana \cite{C} which is conjecturally the same as that of varieties where rational points are potentially dense, that is, Zariski dense after passing to some finite field extension.
 An interesting subcase is given by abelian varieties, for which potential density is well-known.

-It is challenging to consider the subcase given by Calabi-Yau varieties in a {\it strict sense}, i.e., smooth projective varieties $X$ with $\omega_{X}=\O_{X}$ and $H^{0}(X,\Omega_{X}^{i})=0$ for all $0<i<\dim X$, which are simply connected over $\C$.
+Another important and yet challenging subcase is given by Calabi-Yau varieties in a {\it strict sense}, i.e., smooth projective varieties $X$ with $\omega_{X}=\O_{X}$ and $H^{0}(X,\Omega_{X}^{i})=0$ for all $0<i<\dim X$, which are simply connected over $\C$.
 For elliptic K3 surfaces and K3 surfaces with infinite automorphism groups, potential density holds due to Bogomolov-Tschinkel \cite{BT3}.
 Moreover, there are several works on K3 surfaces over the rational numbers with Zariski dense sets of rational points; for instance, quartic K3 surfaces have long been studied \cite{E, LMvL, SD1, SD2}.

 Very little is known in higher dimensions.
 It is stated by Tschinkel \cite[after Problem 3.5]{T} that it would be worthwhile to find non-trivial examples of Calabi-Yau threefolds over number fields with Zariski dense sets of rational points.
 It is only recent that the first such examples were actually obtained: Bogomolov-Halle-Pazuki-Tanimoto \cite{BHPT} studied Calabi-Yau threefolds with abelian surface fibrations and showed potential density for threefolds (including simply connected ones) constructed by Gross-Popescu \cite{GP}.
 However, it is not immediately clear whether their method can be used to determine the minimal field extensions over which rational points become Zariski dense.